-Melbourne Airport is the primary airport serving the city of Melbourne and south-east Australia's State of Victoria.
-Also, it is the main international airport of the four airports serving the Melbourne metropolitan area.
-It is popularly known as Tullamarine Airport.
+Also known as Tullamarine Airport, Melbourne Airport is the primary airport serving the city of Melbourne.
+It’s the main international airport of the four airports serving the Melbourne metropolitan area.

-MEL is operated by Australia Pacific Airports Corporation Limited.
-The airport is 14 miles (23 km) northwest of the city center, adjacent to the suburb of Tullamarine.
+MEL airport is operated by the Australia Pacific Airports Corporation Limited.
+MEL is located 23 kilometres (14 miles) northwest of the city centre, adjacent to the suburb of Tullamarine.

 Airport Stats & Facts